ItalyPaleAle/WithBlueInk/content/post/2020-01-19-auto-mounting-encrypted-drives-with-a-remote-key-on-linux.md

 parted -a opt /dev/sdc mkpart datadisk ext4 0% 100%
 ````

-Encrpyt the `sdc1` partition using LUKS, create an ext4 volume in that partition, and then close the encrypted volume.
+Encrypt the `sdc1` partition using LUKS, create an ext4 volume in that partition, and then close the encrypted volume.
 In all commands that require a keyfile, we're invoking the `/etc/luks/key.sh` script that we created before, and telling `cryptsetup` to read the keyfile from stdin.

 ````sh
 # Encrypt the disk